lincketheo/chlgp/README.md

 <body>
 ```

-Note, this is still a weak parser so there are some rules:
+This is still a pretty weak parser so there are some rules:
 1. No `[` or `]` anywhere other than the version.
-2. One space before and after the date
+2. One space before and after the date (one space total in between version and date `[version] <date> ` is valid `[version]  <date> ` is not, notice the space after date).

-These rules will be fixed.
+These rules will be fixed in later iterations